 - 1. Cumulative GPA of 3.0 or better (4.0 scale). - 2.
 Evidence of a current unencumbered RN license. - 3.
 One official transcript from every college, university, and/or nursing program attended.
 Only degrees and/or courses from regionally accredited institutions will be accepted. - 4.
 Current curriculum vitae (CV). - 5.
 Two letters of recommendation from individuals such as employers, colleagues, or professors who can attest to the applicant's leadership, interpersonal skills, professional practice, critical thinking and judgment, and potential for advanced study.
 (Those applying the FNP track are required to have a letter of recommendation from a supervisor.) - 6.
-Typewritten statement that describes the applicant's: - a) interest in the MSN Program and specific MSN track - b) professional goals - c) personal and professional strengths - d) professional experiences - 7.
-Non-native English speakers are required to provide proof of English proficiency.
-Gonzaga University accepts the following: - a) score of 6.5 or better on the IELTS, or - b) official TOEFL score of at least 88 ibt or 580 pbt, or - c) completion of an Associate's degree in Nursing or a diploma in nursing from an institution where English is the primary medium of instruction.
+Typewritten statement that describes the applicant's: - a) interest in the MSN Program and specific MSN track - b) professional goals - c) personal and professional strengths - d) professional experiences c) completion of an Associate's degree in Nursing from an institution where English is the primary medium of instruction.

+- 7. Non-native English speakers are required to provide proof of English proficiency.
+Gonzaga University accepts the following: - a) score of 6.5 or better on the IELTS, or - b) official TOEFL score of at least 88 ibt or 580 pbt, or

-Required Core Courses for All MSN Tracks: 15 Credits
+Required Core Courses for All MSN NP Tracks: 15 Credits

-All of the core courses are offered online and must be completed for each of the specialty tracks.
+All of the core courses are offered online and must be completed for each of the specialty NP tracks.
 These courses provide the theoretical foundation for role development and expose the students to concepts and issues that undergird all areas of advanced nursing practice.
-Courses include content in health policy analysis and development, information management, evidence-based practice, and leadership.
+Courses include content in health policy analysis and development, information management, evidencebased practice, and leadership.
+Students in the Nursing Leadership in Healthcare track will complete slightly different core courses as some of the content is built into their specialty courses, see below.

-NURS 561 Information Technology and Data Management 3 credits

-NURS 562 Theoretical Foundations for Healthcare Improvement 3 credits

-NURS 563 Evidenced-Based Practice for Quality and Safety 3 credits

-NURS 564 Contemporary Healthcare Environment 3 credits

-NURS 565 Clinical Prevention for Diverse Populations 3 credits
+NURS 561 Information Technology and Data Management 3 credits NURS 562 Theoretical Foundations for Healthcare Improvement 3 credits NURS 563 Evidence-Based Practice for Quality and Safety 3 credits NURS 564 Contemporary Healthcare Environment 3 credits NURS 565 Clinical Prevention for Diverse Populations 3 credits

-Health Systems Leadership (HSL) Track: 36 Credits (including Core)
+Nursing Leadership in Healthcare (NLH) Track: 30 Credits (including Core)

 This track prepares Registered Nurses to assume leadership and administrative positions in inpatient, ambulatory care, and community-based settings.
 Students gain knowledge and competency in financial and human capital management, as well as strategies for responding to the ethical and legal issues encountered in administrative roles.
-The HSL core courses are offered online.
+Students have the opportunity to select three of four courses from the Master of Arts in Organizational Leadership program, which also allows them to integrate with other business leaders, expand their understanding of organizational dynamics and organizational change, and to view leadership from diverse perspectives.
+The NLH core courses are offered online.
 Practicum experiences are arranged by the student to meet identified learning needs.
 There is a required two-day, on-campus immersion during the last practicum course.